 Best Season, Team

 The Spurs finished second in the Southwest Division, nine games behind the 67-15 Dallas Mavericks.
-However, San Antonio had the best adjusted point differential in the NBA (+8.35) and swept LeBron James and the Cleveland Cavaliers to win their fourth NBA championship in nine years.
+However, San Antonio had the best adjusted margin of victory in the NBA (+8.35) and swept LeBron James and the Cleveland Cavaliers to win their fourth NBA championship in nine years.

 Worst Season, Team

 Just one year after winning 59 games, the Spurs stumbled to a franchise-worst 20-62 record, with David Robinson missing all but six games of the season due to back and foot injuries.
 Their reward for such a miserable season?
 The top overall pick in the 1997 draft, which turned out to be Tim Duncan.